watchd0gg/givemetrello/README.md

-// givemetrello developed by watchdogg
+#givemetrello developed by watchdogg
-// you can see the guide around this tool at my blog medium.com/@watchdogg
+#you can see the guide around this tool at my blog medium.com/@watchdogg

 Dependency required:
 ```python -m pip install google ```